Vivek4Int/ClientGenerator/Readme.md

 dotnet run
 ```

-This will result in a generation of file named GraphQLClient.cs, which is the GraphQL client for your endpoint.
-This will help you in property construction your GraphQL query and mutation, rather than hardcoding them in query or mutation string.
+This will result in generation of file named GraphQLClient.cs, which is the GraphQL client for your endpoint.
+This will help you in construction of your GraphQL query and mutation, rather than hardcoding them in query or mutation string.

 ## Use case for client